hitsfm/parlers.ca/README.md

 2, Copy your modified ezhp2000.cfg to your root apache server directory.
 This must not be web accessible for security.
 It holds your admin login information and other important site info. ("C:\Program Files\Apache Group\Apache")

+3, Start Apache web server service if it is not already on.
+(You can find it in your Windows start menu under Apache.)

+3, Copy html and htm files to your Apache webroot directory. ("C:\Program Files\Apache Group\Apache\htdocs")

+Visit http://yourdomain and the index page should appear.
+Congrats!

+*Make sure your router IP and ports and firewall settings are all ok.
+I can't help with that.
+But there are tons of online guides depending on what your internet setup is.
+This varies with ISP settings etc. If your here.
+I'm sure you know something about this.